top of page

 Visual Note-taker

-I love the word ‘Visual Notes’, but calling myself a ‘Visual Note-taker’ (I feel) doesn’t help me establish the importance and value of my work, and definitely doesn’t cover all that I do, such as the Illustrated Infographics and Strategic Visuals.
+I love the word ‘Visual Notes’, but calling myself a ‘Visual Note-taker’ (I feel) doesn’t help me establish the importance and value of this work, and definitely doesn’t cover all that I do, such as the Illustrated Infographics and Strategic Visuals.

 Live Illustrator